nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_encounters.md

 ```
 {% endraw %}

-{% include custominfocallout.html content="**Important:** AngularJS tags (e.g ng-repeat) are present merely to indicate to a developer the structure of the table content.
+{% include custominfocallout.html content="**Important:** AngularJS tags (for example, ng-repeat) are present merely to indicate to a developer the structure of the table content.
 Presence of these tags are not intended to imply use of any specific technology." type="warning" %}

-## Example View ##
+## Example view ##

 <p data-height="930" data-theme-id="light" data-slug-hash="JMdYpm" data-default-tab="result" data-user="tford70" data-embed-version="2" data-pen-title="Encounters" class="codepen">See the Pen <a href="https://codepen.io/tford70/pen/JMdYpm/">Encounters</a> by gp_connect (<a href="https://codepen.io/tford70">@tford70</a>) on <a href="https://codepen.io">CodePen</a>.</p>
 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

-{% include tip.html content="Please see [CodePen](https://codepen.io/gpconnect/pen/JMdYpm) for example of using AngularJS to generate table content" %}
+{% include tip.html content="Please see [CodePen](https://codepen.io/gpconnect/pen/JMdYpm) for an example of using AngularJS to generate table content" %}